 Sir Max Hastings is an author, journalist and broadcaster whose work has appeared in every British national newspaper.
-He now writes regularly for the Daily Mail and Financial Times, and reviews books for the Sunday Times and New York Review of Books.
-He has published twenty-three books, among the most recent of which are ALL HELL LET LOOSE (2011); DID YOU REALLY SHOOT THE TELEVISION ?: A Family Fable (2010); FINEST YEARS: Churchill As Warlord 1940-45 (2009); ARMAGEDDON: The Battle for Germany 1944-45 (2004) and NEMESIS: The Battle For Japan 1944-45 (2007).
+He now writes regularly for the Daily Mail and reviews books for the Sunday Times and New York Review of Books.
+He has published twenty-six books, among the most recent of which are THE SECRET WAR: Spies, Codes and Guerrillas 1939-45 (2015); CATASTROPHE: Europe Goes to War 1914 (2013); ALL HELL LET LOOSE (2011); DID YOU REALLY SHOOT THE TELEVISION ?: A Family Fable (2010); FINEST YEARS: Churchill As Warlord 1940-45 (2009); and ARMAGEDDON: The Battle for Germany 1944-45 (2004).
 He has also published three collections of writing about the British countryside and field sports.
 The son and grandson of writers, he was educated at Charterhouse (scholar) and University College, Oxford (exhibitioner), from which he dropped out to become a journalist.
 In 1967-68 he worked in the US after winning a World Press Institute fellowship, an experience which inspired his first book AMERICA 1968:The Fire This Time, published when he was 23.

 Thereafter, he spent most of his early years as a foreign correspondent for BBC TV and the London Evening Standard, reporting eleven conflicts, notably including Vietnam and the 1982 South Atlantic war, which inspired BATTLE FOR THE FALKLANDS, the 1983 best-seller he wrote with Simon Jenkins.
 He was editor, then editor-in-chief, of The Daily Telegraph from 1986-1995, and of the Evening Standard 1996-2002.
 He has described his journalistic career in two memoirs, GOING TO THE WARS (2000) and EDITOR (2002).
 His history of World War II ALL HELL LET LOOSE – titled INFERNO in the United States – was published in 2011.
-His new book CATASTROPHE 1914 will be published in the autumn of 2013.
+His history of World War I CATASTROPHE 1914 was published in 2013.

 He has received awards both for his books and journalism.
 BOMBER COMMAND (1979) won the Somerset Maugham Prize.
 He was Journalist Of The Year and Reporter of the Year in the 1982 British Press Awards, and Editor Of The Year in 1988.